Should I buy a New or Used Bass Boat? Comparison Guide.

 1. Latest and Greatest Technology on Bass Boats

-New bass boats are products of a huge amount of research and development as manufacturers look for ways to serve up the best product to consumers.
-Technology has changed DRAMATICALLY for bass boats over the last 3 to 5 years so getting a boat older than that could mean outdated technology especially in regards to fishfinders and electronics.
+New bass boats are products of vast research and development as manufacturers look for ways to serve the best product to consumers.
+In addition, technology has changed DRAMATICALLY for bass boats over the last 3 to 5 years, so getting a boat older than that could mean outdated technology, especially regarding fishfinders and electronics.

-With electronics advancements such as significantly upgraded screen sizes, livescan, 360-degree viewing options, and the like, you may be missing out on vastly improved technology if you opt for a used bass boat versus a new one.
-I run Hummingbird products on my boat and love the ease of use coupled with the crystal clear images.
+With electronic advancements such as significantly upgraded screen sizes, livescan, 360-degree viewing options, and the like, you may be missing out on vastly improved technology if you opt for a used bass boat versus a new one.
+I run Hummingbird products on my boat and love the ease of use coupled with the crystal-clear images.
 Check out the Hummingbird Helix Fishfinder at Bass Pro — It’s AMAZING.

 2. New Bass Boat Outboards have More Fuel Efficient Motors

-Outboard engine manufacturers have taken leaps and strides in regards to motor design and build.
+Outboard engine manufacturers have taken leaps and strides regarding motor design and build.
 The benefits of new motor technology are primarily manifested in their fuel efficiency.
-The latest and greatest motors offer a dramatic increase in fuel efficiency using fewer gallons per hour (fuel efficiency in boats is typically measured by how many gallons a motor uses in an hour).
+The latest and greatest motors offer a dramatic increase in fuel efficiency, using fewer gallons per hour (fuel efficiency in boats is typically measured by how many gallons an engine uses in an hour).
 So, even though newer boats (and motors) may cost more upfront, you may save significantly if you do a lot of running for your bass fishing trips.

 3. Brand New Bass Boats Have Up to Date and Modern Design

 New bass boats have the “sparkle” effect.
 Although bass boat looks don’t serve much, if any, essential purpose, there’s something to be said for the look of a fresh-off-the-floor new bass boat.
-Many older boats are maintained well, but nothing looks nor feels like a new boat just off of the dealer’s showroom floor.
+Many older boats are maintained well, but nothing looks or feels like a new one just off the dealer’s showroom floor.

 Newer boats are also up to date with modern design features such as more aerodynamic designs, higher quality gel coats, and better finishes like durable carpets and plush bass boat seats.